zepben/.github/.github/pull_request_template.md

 - [ ] I have updated any documentation required for these changes.

 # Breaking Changes
-- [ ] I have considered if this is a breaking change and will communicate it with other team members if so.
+- [ ] I have considered if this is a breaking change and will communicate it with other team members by posting it on the Slack **breaking-changes** channel.

-Please leave a summary of the breaking changes here.
-This is useful for the reviewer, but also is useful for communication to the team when merged (e.g. you could copy and paste the summary into slack).
+Please leave a summary of the breaking changes here and then post it on the Slack **breaking-changes** channel to notify the team about it.

 # Screenshots